 There are three main categories of money you might receive: ordinary dividends, qualified dividends, and capital gain distributions.
 Each type has its own tax implications.

 - Capital Gains Distributions.
 You may also receive payments from your dividend-paying stock in the form of capital gains distributions.
-These are generally received from mutual funds or real estate investment trusts.
-They are reported in box 2a on your 1099-DIV and are subject to long-term capital gains rates (regardless of how long you owned the shares).
+These are generally received from mutual funds and are reported in box 2a on your 1099-DIV and are subject to long-term capital gains rates (regardless of how long you owned the shares).

 Keep in mind that you must report all dividends received on your taxes, but the company that paid dividends doesn’t have to send you a 1099-DIV unless you received more than $10 that year.
 In other words, maintain a record of how much you earned in case you don’t receive a 1099-DIV.